 We come from all walks of life, from different corners of the country and pockets of the globe.
 Together, we believe that our unique backgrounds, experiences and perspectives not only enrich us as individuals, but also create positive change in the world at large.

-To make progress on this front, we’re teaming up with Diversify Dietetics to encourage greater opportunities for dietetics students amongst underrepresented demographics.
+To make progress on this front, we teamed up with Diversify Dietetics starting in 2021 to provide greater opportunities for dietetics students amongst underrepresented demographics.

-As we can see from this graph from the Commission of Dietetic Registration, there are significant gaps in the number of BIPOC (Black, Indigenous, Asian, Pacific Islander, Middle Eastern, Latinx) dietitians compared to the size of their respective communities:
+According to the Commission of Dietetic Registration, there are significant gaps in the number of Black, Indigenous, Asian, Pacific Islander, Middle Eastern, and Latinx dietitians compared to the size of their respective communities:

 According to this data, only 11.7 percent of dietitians identify as a racial or ethnic minority.